 Policies & Procedures Implementation The Internal Auditor submits to the Audit and Risk Management Committee quarterly reports of the highlights of the audit engagements and a semi-annual report of the internal audit department's activities and performance relative to the audit plans and strategies as approved by the Audit and Risk Management Committee.
 Implemented The Internal Auditor submits the yearly Audit plans to the Audit Committee who approves the same.
 Quarterly, the former reports to the latter the highlights of the audit engagements.
-On a monthly basis, audit plans are monitored and any changes in the audit plans are reported by the Audit teams to the Internal Auditor, who in turn updates the Audit a nd Risk Management Committee.
-At the end of each calendar year, the Chief Executive Officer (CEO) and Chief Audit Executive (CAE) executes a written attestation that a sound internal audit, control and compliance system is in place and working effectively.
-The attestation is presented to and confirmed by the Audit and Risk Management Committee during the meeting.
+On a monthly basis, audit plans are monitored and any changes in the audit plans are reported by the Audit teams to the Internal Auditor, who in turn updates the Audit and Risk Management Committee.

-&lt;sup>7 "Issues" are compliance matters that arise from adopting different interpretations.
+7 "Issues" are compliance matters that arise from adopting different interpretations.

-&lt;sup>8 "Findings" are those with concrete basis under the Company's policies and rules.
+8 "Findings" are those with concrete basis under the Company's policies and rules.